So you want to invest, but have no idea where to start? You and millions of other people!

 d) Investment options:

 The robo-advisers we will look at have specific investment ‘profiles’ or ‘portfolios’.
 Each profile is aimed at a different level of risk/return.
 It’s important to be happy with the asset allocations and which ETFs they’ll be investing in because this is the bit that’s actually going to be making you money!
-If you want aggressive growth, you don’t want to go with a company that invests more heavily in defensive assets.
+If you want aggressive growth, you don’t want to go with a company that invests more heavily in defensive assets (and vice versa!).

 Robo-Advisers & Investing Apps in Australia

-These companies provide a wider range of services, with a view to being a more end-to-end service for people who want to invest through them
+These companies provide a wider range of services, with a view to being a more end-to-end service for people who want to invest through them.
+Part of their service is to actually provide customers with advice on how they should invest, taking into consideration the person’s circumstances.
+Typically, this might involve customers undertaking a survey, based on which the robo-adviser will recommend a certain investment portfolio.

 (2) Micro-Investing Apps:

-These companies are more basic in their range of investment services and are mostly aimed at getting people to ‘start’ investing with small amounts of spare cash through the app
+These companies are more basic in their range of investment services and are mostly aimed at getting people to ‘start’ investing with small amounts of spare cash through the app.
+Often, they provide limited (or no) “advice” as such.
+To this extent, ‘investing apps’ are often considered a ‘financial product’ whereas robo-advisors provide an ‘advice’ service.

 The 4 major robo-advice investment companies are listed below in the table.